UCF/UCF-Critical-CSS-Plugin/CONTRIBUTING.md

 Whenever you post a question in this Team, please include your **job title**, information about the **college or department** you work for, as well as the **site(s) you need help with** to help us help you more effectively.

-If you need help with using this theme on your site, please check out our [project documentation](https://github.com/UCF/{{My-Project}}/wiki) first.
+If you need help with using this theme on your site, please check out our [project documentation](https://github.com/UCF/UCF-Critical-CSS-Plugin/wiki) first.
 If you can't find the answer to your question there, drop us a line in the [#help-plugins channel](https://teams.microsoft.com/l/channel/19%3a5325780226474b76b53d50029eae9e22%40thread.skype/help-plugins?groupId=5e3e72e2-3599-47b3-bcfc-bb3d5b579f12&tenantId=bb932f15-ef38-42ba-91fc-f3c59d5dd1f1).
-You don't need to @mention anyone specific, but **please note that you're using the {{My Project}} when posting your question** and include a link to your site if it's relevant to your question.
+You don't need to @mention anyone specific, but **please note that you're using the UCF Critical CSS Plugin when posting your question** and include a link to your site if it's relevant to your question.

 -----